AlexNav73/CoreCraft/README.md

 }
 ```

 The generated record will have a **partial** modifier.
-In this case, we can add new property with a custom data type which will be mapped to the `IntProperty` and be saved in the database
+In this case, we can add a new property with a custom data type which will map to the `IntProperty` and save in the database
-as an int value and when it will be loaded we can read the enum value by reading value from the `IntProperty` and casting it to the enum type.
+as an int value.
+When it will be loaded, we can read the enum value by reading the value from the `IntProperty` and casting it to the enum type.
 For example:

 ```cs
 public enum MyEnum : int